 Diamond Comic Distributors is shut down, but it was not their choice

-Self-proclaimed non-journalist Rich Johnston at Bleeding Cool “broke” the story that Diamond Comic Distributors is ceasing operations until further notice due to the COVID19 pandemic.
+Self-proclaimed non-journalist Rich Johnston at Bleeding Cool “broke” the story that Diamond Comic Distributors is ceasing operations until further notice.
+It’s due to the COVID19 pandemic.
 That means they will no longer be distributing comic books for the foreseeable future.
-The thing that makes this fact such a monumental step is that Diamond is the sole distributor of comic books.
-If you’ve read a comic book in the last 25+ years, most likely Diamond distributed it.
+The thing that makes this story so significant is that Diamond is the sole distributor of comic books.

 Diamond Comic Distributors had to close